Is a Business Degree Worth It or Worthless?

 The versatility of a Business degree

 The wide base of education in a Business degree is well known in the professional world.
 This means employers in many different sectors might be looking for Business majors to meet certain needs in their companies.
-Even if you plan on working in business, it’s always nice to know that other industries would be interested in hiring you.
+Even if you plan on working in a corporate setting, it’s always nice to know that other industries would be interested in hiring you.
+Besides, the last thing you want is an education that boxes you in.

 Versatility remains one of the key draws for a business degree—every organization has financial obligations to manage and decisions to make, even if they’re not the stereotypical, buttoned-up, Fortune 500 workplace that may spring to mind when speaking of business.

-“From my experience, most people who majored in Business are versatile and are suited to do almost any job,” says Justin Nowroozi, market research analyst at OWDT .
+“From my experience, most people who majored in Business are versatile and are suited to do almost any job,” says Justin Nowroozi, market research analyst at OWDT.
 The education you receive in a Business track can be applied to many different jobs outside of the business world.
-If you eventually decide to pursue something else, your education as a Business major could still be very applicable.
+If you eventually decide to pursue something else, your education as a Business major would still be very applicable.

 The skills you’ll develop earning a Business degree